 There is a strong connection between the brain and the gut.
-Take the time to analyze how you feel, and determine whether or not it’s a hinderance on your mental and physical status.
+Take the time to analyze how you feel, and determine whether or not it’s a hindrance on your mental and physical status.
 Mental symptoms impact our physical health, so this concept should be held with high regard.

 Establish a ‘go-to-work buddy’.

 Whether directly or indirectly, mental health illnesses impact just about everyone in the world.
-We do our best to work and lead comfortable lifestyles, but often times mental health illnesses make work less manageable.
+We do our best to work and lead comfortable lifestyles, but oftentimes mental health illnesses make work less manageable.